rubygems/bundler/doc/contributing/BUG_TRIAGE.md

 # Bug triage

 Triaging is the work of processing tickets that have been opened by users.
-Common tasks include verifying bugs, categorizing tickets, and ensuring there's enough information to reproduce a bug for anyone who wants to try to fix it.
+Common tasks include verifying bugs, categorizing tickets, and ensuring there's enough information to reproduce the bug for anyone who wants to try to fix it.

 We've created an [issues guide](ISSUES.md) to walk users through the process of how to report an issue with the Bundler project.
 We also have a [troubleshooting guide](../TROUBLESHOOTING.md) to diagnose common problems.